paralus/website/blog/2023-06-14-paralus-at-platformcon-2023/index.md

 Read more about the [guiding principles for platform teams](https://www.forbes.com/sites/forbestechcouncil/2023/02/23/how-to-empower-modern-kubernetes-management-with-a-platform-team-model/?sh=1690484c52c7)

-*In the section below we will be referring to more on this concept **Security Preparedness,** * typical challenges that enterprises face, how paralus can help platform teams enable a seamless kubectl experience, and centralize the config of k8s access controls for their developers across clusters running in public cloud environments and/or on-premise data centers.
+*In the section below we will be referring to more on this concept **Security Preparedness,** * typical challenges that enterprises face, how Paralus can help platform teams enable a seamless kubectl experience, and centralize the config of Kubernetes access controls for their developers across clusters running in public cloud environments and/or on-premise data centers.

 ## Why securing access to Kubernetes is important?